 One of the newest museums in historic Philadelphia, the National Museum of American Jewish History has rotating exhibits of American Jewish history from original documents, photographs and letters.
 There is a letter from George Washington thanking the Jewish community.
 The museum is organized by era, so start from the top and work your way down.
-This unique story of contribution of the Jewish community to the American experience will provide a different point of view from the stories of the Founding Fathers across the street on the Independence Mall.
+This unique story of the contribution of the Jewish community to the American experience will provide a different point of view from the stories of the Founding Fathers across the street on the Independence Mall.

 Active Military/Under 12: Free

-While advance tickets are available for purchase, walk in tickets can always be accommodated.
+While advance tickets are available for purchase, walk-in tickets can always be accommodated.
 Advance tickets will state 10am, but that is only because it is the opening time of the museum.
 You may enter at any time that day.

 TOURING THE MUSEUM: